The Importance of An Impartial Third Party Testing Lab

 In a separator failure, that same kind of short happens inside the lithium-ion battery.
 Since lithium-ion batteries are so energetic, they get very hot.
 The heat causes the battery to vent the organic solvent used as an electrolyte, and the heat (or a nearby spark) can light it.
 Once that happens inside one of the cells, the heat of the fire cascades to the other cells and the whole pack goes up in flames.

-In order to ensure the overall safety of hand held smart devices the following could be useful “Hardware Design Validation”, “USB-IF Compliance Program Test Coverage” and “IEC 62684 certification”.
+In order to ensure the overall safety of hand held smart devices the following could be useful “Hardware Design Validation” and “USB-IF Compliance Program Test Coverage”.
 These tests include and are not limited to the following.

 Hardware Design Validation